rutvijdave12/Retrieve-all-Events-API/README.md

-# Generate-OTP-API
+#Retrieve-all-events-API
-API for generating OTP
+API for retrieving all events